 Doctoral and post-doctoral fellows should be granted extensions if they have been effectively prevented in their research progression as a result of the corona situation.
 Since employees in these two groups have different research tasks and find themselves at different stages of their research education, extensions must be considered after a concrete and individual treatment.

-In this specific situation, doctoral and post-doctoral fellows may be granted extensions on the basis of Section 2-3 (6) of the regulations, if there are special circumstances that have hindered the progression of the researcher´s education.
+In this specific situation, doctoral and post-doctoral fellows may be granted extensions on the basis of Section 2-3 (6) of the Regulations concerning terms and conditions of employment for the posts of post-doctoral research fellow, research fellow, research assistant and resident if there are special circumstances that have hindered the progression of the researcher´s education.
 Such circumstances could be about extensive caregiver responsibilities and unforeseen impediments of a work nature that cannot be blamed on the fellows.
 In such instances, it must be substantiated that the research progress has been hampered by the corona situation.

 Extensions will be considered on the basis of an individual, concrete, factual and comprehensive assessment of whether the doctoral/post-doctoral fellow has in fact been delayed in his/her research education.
 The appointing body decides on an extension (at faculty/institute or equivalent level) according to the rules for governing bodies, upon application by the fellows.

 The appointing authority is asked to use the following as a basis for deciding on extensions: